 A great deal of what happens in our lives is beyond our control.
 All we can, or should even attempt to control, is ourselves.
 This is a tall order because the illusion of being able to change others seems easier.
 How often do we say things like “he makes me”, or “if only she didn’t then…”?
 These statements all reinforce to us that if something outside of ourselves was different, we would be different.
 Perhaps we would, for a while, but we would not have solved our problem, only avoided it until next time someone behaves in that way.

-If you are feeling stressed and anxious right now, try our Four Days to Feeling Better download.
+If you are feeling stressed and anxious right now, try our Four Days to Feeling Better Mini-Course.
 It will help you to reduce stress and take charge of your life over the next four days.
 Signing up will also put you on our email list so that when our new digital course Managing Stress, is released you will be one of the first to know.

-Managing our mind is the single most important thing we can do to manage stress and anxiety, however there are other things that we can do too.
+Managing our mind is the single most important thing we can do to manage stress and anxiety, however, there are other things that we can do too.

 Exercise is a great way to keep stress under control.
-This is because exercising gives us a boost in endorphins, our feel-good chemicals and reduces the amount of cortisol, which is linked to stress.
+This is because exercising gives us a boost in endorphins, our feel-good chemicals, and reduces the amount of cortisol, which is linked to stress.

-Learning meditation techniques can prevent stress escalating because it can relax the body and keep emotions calm.
+Learning meditation techniques can prevent stress from escalating because it can relax the body and keep emotions calm.
 Meditation can give us relief from whatever is stressing us out.
 The practice gives us the ability to be centred and prevents our responses to little irritations from turning into major stressors.

 Meditation helps to keep us centred in the present, and we don’t have to sit in a chair, or cross-legged on the floor to meditate.
 Yoga combines meditation and exercise, as does walking or running in nature.
 Even cycling can be a stress reliever because our mind has to be firmly in the present and on the road ahead.